 Marcelo Rolim Manfrini

-Dr. Serena Autiero is a researcher in archaeology and ancient history at Sun Yat-sen University (Guangzhou, PRC) and honorary researcher at The Guangzhou Academy of Fine Arts.
+Dr. Serena Autiero is a researcher at the Center for Religious Studies (CERES), Ruhr-Universität Bochum and honorary professor of archaeology at the Guangzhou Academy of Fine Arts.
 She is interested in cultural exchange in Eurasia in antiquity, Silk Road studies, ancient globalizations, with a special focus on the Indian Ocean World.
-She authored a number of publications in international journals and her monograph on early globalization in the Western Indian Ocean will be soon published.
+She has authored a number of publications in international journals and her monograph on early globalization in the Western Indian Ocean will be published in Spring 2022.